Easy Fruit Salad

 Easy Fruit Salad recipe for a refreshing dish with assorted ripe fruits, fresh berries, and simple dressing made of citrus juice and honey.

-When it comes to Fruit Desserts, it doesn’t get easier and fresher than a fresh fruit salad recipe.
-If you love this easy Fruit Salad, make sure to check out Winter Fruit Salad and Honey Lime Berry Fruit Salad too!
+When it comes to Desserts, it doesn’t get easier than fresh fruit and berries tossed in a sweet dressing.
+This is a classic recipe for Fruit Salad, but make sure to check out Winter Fruit and Honey Lime Berry variations too!

 • Prep: Chop the pineapple and kiwi to roughly the same size, which makes the salad visually look better.